artofthesmart/hypertext/README.md

 # Hypertext Theme

-**Hypertext** is a [Grav](http://github.com/getgrav/grav) theme that focuses on speed and simplicity by using little-to-no JS or CSS.
-Hypertext is meant to be used with the latest version of the Grav CMS.
+[Hypertext](http://hypertext.artofthesmart.com) is a theme for [Grav CMS](google.com) that prioritizes speed and simplicity.
+It does not require (nor does it include) any Javascript and it keeps styles to a bare minimum.
+This ensures a fast, consistent user experience across browsers and devices.

 [You can see it live here](http://hypertext.artofthesmart.com).

----

-## Screenshot

 ![The Hypertext theme keeps things minimal.](assets/screenshot.png)

+**Why does this theme exist?**  Most Grav themes come with heavy JS requirements.
+Sometimes 1MB or more!
+These slow down browsers and create compatibility issues.
+Grav is a very powerful CMS but there should be an option for people who want something as close to hand-coded HTML as possible.
+This theme tries to separate form and function to create a truly unique experience.

 ## Features

 * Virtually weightless for maximum performance
 * CSS/JS squelches to completely cut out any unnecessary stuff
 * Fully responsive across almost any device
-* Multiple page template types
 * Includes `headless` parameter for serving only content
+* HTML 3 & HTML 5 compliance modes
+* Built-in open source style sheets

 ### Supported Page Templates

 * Default view template `default.md`
 * Error view template `error.md`
+* Directory view template `collection.md`
-* Blog view template `collection.md`
+* Blog view template `blog.md`
 * Blog item view template `item.md`

+## Getting started

+Here are some links to get you started:
+*  Read the installation guide below to download and install the theme.
+*  [Visit the Hypertext home page](https://hypertext.artofthesmart.com) to learn more about the philosophy behind the project.
+*  [Read the reference guide for caveats and gotchas](https://hypertext.artofthesmart.com/reference) to avoid common mistakes with Hypertext.
+*  [Read the FAQ](https://hypertext.artofthesmart.com/FAQ) or [visit the issues page in Github](https://github.com/artofthesmart/hypertext/issues) if you run into problems.
+*  [Contribute to Hypertext via Github](https://github.com/artofthesmart/hypertext) and help make the web faster!

+> **Special thanks** go out to [Ricardo](https://urbansquid.london), the theme champion in the Grav Discord server, [Andy Miller](https://twitter.com/rhuk) creator of Grav CMs, and my wife who's sick of hearing about this project by now.

+---

-# Installation
+## Installation

-Installing the Hypertext theme can be done in one of two ways.
-Our GPM (Grav Package Manager) installation method enables you to quickly and easily install the theme with a simple terminal command, while the manual method enables you to do so via a zip file.
+Installing the theme can be done in one of two ways.
+Grav's GPM (Grav Package Manager) installation method enables you to quickly and easily install the theme with a simple terminal command, while the manual method enables you to do so via a zip file.

-## GPM Installation (Preferred)
+### GPM Installation (Preferred)

 The simplest way to install this theme is via the [Grav Package Manager (GPM)](http://learn.getgrav.org/advanced/grav-gpm) through your system's Terminal (also called the command line).
 From the root of your Grav install type: